Hindumalkote

-The Hindumalkote is a border village situated, just 25 km from Sri Ganganagar city in Sri Ganganagar district in the Indian state of Rajasthan.
+The Hindumalkote is a border village situated 26 km from Sri Ganganagar city in Sri Ganganagar district in the Indian state of Rajasthan.
 It serves as a demarcation point between the countries of India and Pakistan.

 Named in honor of Hindumal, the Diwan of Bikaner, this border has become one of the primary tourist attractions in the region.
-It is located approximately 25 kilometers from the city of Sri Ganganagar.
+It is located approximately 26 kilometers from the city of Sri Ganganagar.

 The Hindumalkote Border is open to the public every day from 10:00 AM to 5:30 PM.
 Visitors can witness various ceremonies and events that take place at the border, making it a significant cultural and patriotic experience.

 Location

-The Hindumalkot Border is located in the district of Sri Ganganagar, Rajasthan, India.
-It is positioned at a distance of 25 kilometers from the town of Sri Ganganagar.
+Hindumalkot is located on the international border between India and Pakistan, in Sri Ganganagar district of India.
+It is adjacent to the Punjab border.
+It is located at a distance of 26 kilometers (16 miles) both from the town of Abohar and Sri Ganganagar.

 History

 Hindu Malkot was earlier known as Odaki.
 Its distance from the present Odaki village is about eight kilometers.
 The demarcation was done by Bikaner state in 1914.
 At that time, the Diwan of the state, Hindumal, had also come to this area along with the demarcation workers.
 While staying here, he fell ill and passed away.
 Maharaj Ganga Singh changed the name of this market from Odaki to Hindumalkot in the memory of his Diwan.